Shanghai High School International Division: Auditoriums

 Auditoriums of varying size dot the campus, the majority of them located in school buildings and are "assigned" to sections.
 The largest auditorium, the Main Auditorium (大礼堂), is located right behind the local division building.
 This is where school-wide events such as the Art Festival, Talent Show, and the Opening Ceremony are held.
 The Big Auditorium has a media center on its second floor.

 Extracurricular activities

 Students can participate in extracurricular activities such as a film club, an art club, and a variety of sports such as badminton, American football, and football.
 There are also numerous opportunities for students to participate in academic extracurricular activities, such as the World Scholar's Cup.

-Student government

-SHSID has a student governing body known as the ASB, or Associated Student Body.
-Every year, members of the ASB are elected in each grade and classified according to their sections (primary, junior, senior, etc.).
-The ASB is in charge of organizing school activities such as inter-homeroom competitions, holiday parties and fairs, dances, academic competitions, and various services such as Blackout,Summer Bash, Christmas gram distribution, etc.

 School events

 Every year, the Art Festival and Talent Show are held (separately for each division primary, junior, or senior).
 Students can participate in a variety of performing arts, such as short plays and piano recitals, as well as rock bands and dance routines.

 A sports day is also held annually and organized separately for each division (primary, junior, or senior).
 Competitions include track and field (100 m, 200 m, 400 m, and 800 m), Shot Put, Medicine Ball, High Jump, Long Jump, and 4 × 100 m relays.

 The school hosts an annual charity fair where students set up stands and sell goods to raise funds for charity.
 This is frequently a culturally active event, with international students displaying their respective countries' unique foods, drinks, and trinkets.
 The charity fair, like many other school events, is grade or division specific.